Skip to content

 Identity & SSO: SAML, OAuth, and Access Management

-Identity management is how you answer “who is this user and what can they do?” across an enterprise ecosystem.
-For CTA scenarios, you must design end-to-end identity solutions that span Salesforce, external systems, portals, and mobile apps — selecting the right protocols, flows, and configurations.
+Identity management answers a core question: who is this user and what can they do?
+In enterprise ecosystems, CTA scenarios require end-to-end identity solutions spanning Salesforce, external systems, portals, and mobile apps, with the right protocols, flows, and configurations for each.

 Identity Architecture Overview